 Home

 Throughout the 2025 season, GW will host a series of special events to mark the 50th anniversary of the Smith Center.
-Fans can look forward to commemorative game nights, alumni reunions, exclusive giveaways, and a spotlight on standout moments from the past five decades.

 Back in Time